Primary HPV testing for cervical cancer screening

 Now

-Primary HPV tests, the recommended test, unlock the ability for women to self-collect their sample without a speculum (>98% relative sensitivity16).
-Self-collection in a healthcare setting is FDA-approved in 2024 with at-home collection under review.
+Primary HPV tests, the recommended test, unlock the ability for women to self-collect their sample without a speculum (>96% relative sensitivity16).
+The first at-home self-collection device, the Teal Wand, is FDA-approved.

 Primary HPV enables at-home self-collection